-Thank you for your interest in our Master of Public Administration program.
-Please feel free to contact us if you need assistance through the application process or if you have any questions about your application.
+Thank you for your interest in our Master of Public Administration Program.
+Please feel free to contact us if you need assistance through the application process or if you have questions about your application.

 The Carsey School of Public Policy considers all applicants for the MPA degree equally, irrespective of race, class, sex, gender, etc. Admission decisions are based on the applicant’s overall record of achievement, both academic and otherwise and his/her potential for success in the MPA program.
 Specific considerations for admission (in no particular order) include: undergraduate institution course work and GPA, letters of recommendation, statement of purpose, awards and scholarships, and professional experience.
 While we have no strict "cut-off" for GPA, successful applicants have proven records of success as evidenced by their entire application package.
 Applications must also meet the standards of the UNH Graduate School.

 The GRE general test is not required for the MPA.